Tea Break Talk – Navigation in a Nutshell

 In the same way as when you are finding your way on land, using a map and compass, at sea you can use your compass direction and the things you can see around you to work out where you are on the chart (a map for the sea).
 And in the same way that you can use the contours on an OS map to help guide you the contours of the sea bottom on the chart can also be of use.
 So really, navigation at sea is much the same as navigation on land, it just moves about a bit more!

-With the advent of GPS and other modern technology, which allows us to pin point our position using satellites, to within a few metres, it is now much easier to work out where you are on the sea or land.
+With the advent of GPS and other modern technology (I just recently have been checking the motorcycle GPS reviews and ratings, for my personal use this time), which allows us to pin point our position using satellites, to within a few metres, it is now much easier to work out where you are on the sea or land.
 However, whilst this is a massive help, it is never good to rely on technology, as occasionally it does fail and usually, when you really need it the most… So, in the same way that you would have a back up plan whilst walking on Dartmoor, it is essential to know how to navigate the old fashioned way so that you always know where you are.

 What you will need…

 Plotter – This has various names from Portland to Breton, but all are essentially the same.
 A piece of plastic with a wheel at one end, it does everything from measuring distance to plotting your course on the chart.